 The district will continue to focus on prior areas of concern.
 CCS has identified areas of concern as: Academic Performance on the Smarter Balanced Summative Assessment in Mathematics and Language Arts, College and Career Indicators (CCI), and Chronic Absenteeism rates.
 CCS offers high quality programs that support college and career readiness; however, meeting the "Prepared" level for CCI proves to be challenging for CCS students.
 HCOE CCS serves a highly mobile population and is a DASS school.
 New students are continuously enrolled each week and students return to their DOR throughout the year.
+The district enrolled 166 students as of CBEDS and served 273 cumulative students for the year.

 Attendance and chronic absenteeism continue to be an identified area of support needed.
 Our local data shows that we have an overall chronic absenteeism rate of 34%.
-CCS attendacne rates decreased this year, as many students were out with COVID and COVID symptoms. and Many of our students are referred to CCS via the SARB board and have a long history of truancy.
+CCS attendance rates decreased this year, as many students were out with COVID and COVID symptoms.
+Many of our students are referred to CCS via the SARB board and have a long history of truancy.
 Many of our students who are referred have missed a significant amount of school and are not in the routine of going to school regularly.
 Our district utilizes an integrated approach to student support and has a team of staff to support student needs.
 Many students have been disengaged since the school shutdowns and have had a difficult time making the transition back to engaging in school regularly.
+Through our Community School Planning Grant (CSPG) needs assessment process we are identifying attendance barriers and solutions.
+Transportation to school is a noted area of concern.
+Our district is actively researching transportation options to implement in the upcoming years.

 Social/emotional health and well-being are identified as an area of need.
-Parents, caregivers, and staff report that students are experiencing more disconnection and anxiety since the COVID-19 pandemic.
-The district will provide additional school based mental health supports and behaviorist support to provide additional services to identified students.
+Parents, caregivers, and staff report that students are experiencing more disconnection and anxiety.
+The district will provide additional school-based mental health and behaviorist supports to provide additional services to identified students.
 CCS is continuing to explore ways to build a systematic approach to providing more school-based mental health supports on campus.
 It is apparent there is a greater need for support services than what the school has the capacity to provide.
-Through exploration of grants the intent is to build lasting systems into the schools to integrate more mental health clinicians from existing community organizations.
+Through exploration of grants, the intent is to build lasting systems into the schools to integrate more mental health clinicians from existing community organizations.
+The district is actively researching existing billable models and have been engaged with the HCOE Prevention and Intervention Department.
+CCS was identified as a participant in the Student Behavioral Health Program (SBHIP).
+During the 22-23 school year CCS has partnered with the Prevention and Intervention team and meets regularly with the consortium to identify preventative and and early intervention behavioral health services to identified students and build the infrastructure for a closed loop referral system and billable model.